dexfroz/BorneToGo/README.md

 ## Possible optimizations:

-- Tune the options in API queries (route and geocoding), for smaller answers.
-- Circumvent (at least in part) the steps JsonObject -> Route -> JsonObject at the end, specifically on the 'geometry' field (changing of convention)...
-Also, getting said 'geometry' field in the first Route is useless too!
 - Bypass many distance computations in the pathfinding, by using various tricks, like precomputation or factorization.
-Note: for now this is overkill, since said pathfinding doesn't take more than 0.1 second to run.
+Note: for now this is overkill, since said pathfinding take less than 0.1 second to run.